 Introduction

 For quite a long time, Java was one of the strongest programming languages in the backend sphere.
 Nevertheless, the development of backend applications using the conventional Spring was not an easy task.
-It required the writing of XML configuration files, managing the dependency manually, handling the server configurations, among other tasks.
+It required the writing of XML configuration files, managing the dependencies manually, and handling the server configurations, among other tasks.

 This was the game change introduced in Spring Boot.

 Spring Boot made it easier for Java developers to develop the backend by removing the overhead of configuration, which increased productivity and allowed programmers to work more on the business logic and less on the setup.
-In this blog, we will walk through the functionality of Spring Boot and why it became the standard for the industry.
+In this blog, we will walk through the functionality of Spring Boot and why it has become the standard for the industry.

 Issues with Conventional Spring Development